Graduate and undergraduate students provide

 valuable research assistance in CSC projects.
 Below are current RAs, click Former Research Assistants to see students from previous years.

-Tom is a graduate student in the Community and Regional Planning program.
-He joined the CSC as a research assistant in the fall of 2011.
-He is working on various projects including the Temple-Villanova Sustainable Stormwater Initiative.
+Tanner is a graduate student in the Community and Regional Planning program.
+He started at the CSC as a research assistant in the fall of 2015, working primarily with GIS.

 Tanner has a B.A. in Geography with a concentration in GIS from the University of North Carolina at Chapel Hill and a minor in Urban Studies.
 He has experience working at a transit agency in Durham, NC and Allentown, PA.
 Tanner's

 planning interests include transportation, water resource, and environmental planning.
 In his free time Tanner enjoys disc golf, cooking, and exploring Philadelphia.

 Leonard is in his last year of the CRP program, and joined the CSC as a research assistant in the Fall of 2015.
 He is currently working on an inventory of US cities that have legally recognized initiatives regarding urban agriculture and other aspects of sustainable food systems.
 Leonard is also working as a policy intern with the Bicycle Coalition of Greater Philadelphia, where he's mainly performing GIS analysis.